> THE TUNA COAST

 Longer, or shorter, trips possible.

-INCLUDED: Five full days of guided fishing (three anglers per boat), six-seven nights at lodge (extra day of fishing possible), all meals, round trip from Panama City to lodge.
+INCLUDED: Five full days of guided fishing (three anglers per boat), first night at the airport hotel, seven nights at lodge, all meals, water, tea coffee, round trip from Panama City to lodge.

 The fishing grounds at the Tuna Coast can be divided into three different categories: Inshore popping spots, offshore popping spots and off shore jigging spots.